U.S. Open Cup: Pre-2023 formats

 The process for determining the site for the Open Cup tournament semifinals and final was changed in 2013.
 In past years, the sites for the final three matches of the tournament had been determined through a sealed-bid process, but in 2013 the hosts of those games were determined by a coin flip.
 Home teams throughout the entire tournament were determined by random selection.

-Since 2008, the champion of the U.S. Open Cup has earned the right to play in the CONCACAF Champions League.
+Since 2008, the champion of the U.S. Open Cup has earned the right to play in the CONCACAF Champions Cup.
 The first team to represent the U.S. as Open Cup champion was 2007's winner, New England Revolution.

 Starting in 2016, lower-division professional clubs owned by higher-division professional clubs are no longer eligible to participate in the U.S. Open Cup.
 This removed the MLS reserve clubs in USL from the 2016 competition, after issues of clubs holding back players from their USL sides in 2015 in order to keep them eligible to play for the parent MLS club.
 Players are only allowed to play for one club in any US Open Cup season.
 Amateur clubs remain eligible to enter even if they are owned by professional clubs.
 Initially, "hybrid affiliate" clubs—i.e., lower-division professional clubs that are staffed but not owned by higher-division clubs—also remained eligible, but those clubs were also banned effective with the 2016 competition.
 This last change was proposed by the Houston Dynamo, which were the senior club to Rio Grande Valley FC Toros in the first such arrangement in the U.S. game; that arrangement ended after the 2021 season, and those two teams would be drawn against each other in 2022.